gcallah/BookReviews/nisbet.md

 by bringing out a new addition this year.

-Sheahan's excellent introduction sets Nisbet in his historical context, and gives us an overview of his project, and the place of this book in that project.

 ## The Kinship Community

 The earliest human communities were based upon kinship and were ruled by the traditions of the community, as interpreted by the elders.
-Nisbet Keeps this community in mind throughout the book, but does not devote a chapter to it, because this form of community, which was the sole form of human community for the first many tens of thousands of years of our existence, did not produce social philosophers.
+Nisbet keeps this community in mind throughout the book, but does not devote a chapter to it, because this form of community, which was the sole form of human community for the first many tens of thousands of years of our existence, did not produce social philosophers.
 It did not need to, in the same sense that no one needs to offer an explanation of why they are breathing, but only of why they are not breathing: kinship communities are as natural to